SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - [Pitch is not that important!](pitch) It's useful for training, intonation and a few other things, but it's not a gender factor.
 - It's important to be aware at every stage of the possibility of falling into bad habits so keep in mind what can go wrong in each exercise.
 - Sometimes, knowing voice anatomy or reading research papers or watching videos about voice pedagogy is useful for background, but if you're reading or theorising more than you're practising, it's not helping!
+- Drills and exercises are for inducing exploration.
+Exploration is one of the most important parts of voice because most of voice is determined by coordination and habit.
-- Practice doesn't mean doing drills.
+- Practice doesn't mean just doing drills.
 Good practice is drilling only when needed, then speaking freely.
 Here's a biased ranking of practice methods:
   1. speaking in the presence of voices you want to sound like
   2. just talking in VC or in person
   3. doing a drill and reading a passage